Epidemic spreading on complex networks as front propagation into an unstable state: Introduction

-A remarkable feature of fronts propagating into unstable states in the PDE context is that their speed often equals the spreading speed of localized disturbances in the system linearized about the unstable state.
-Such fronts are referred to as {\em pulled}; see \cite{vansaarloos03} or linearly determinate; see \cite{weinberger02} as they are driven by the instability ahead of the front interface and their speed is determined from the linearization near the unstable state.
+A remarkable feature of fronts propagating into unstable states in the PDE context\footnote{In fact, this phenomena occurs more generally for spatially extended systems such as lattice dynamical systems or systems with non-local diffusion in both discrete and continuous time; see \cite{hindes13,weinberger02} among others for examples.} is that their speed often equals the spreading speed of localized disturbances in the system linearized about the unstable state. { This phenomena often occurs in systems where the nonlinearity suppresses growth, as is the case in (\ref{eq:main}).} Such fronts are referred to as {\em pulled}; see \cite{vansaarloos03} or linearly determinate; see \cite{weinberger02} as they are driven by the instability ahead of the front interface and their speed is determined from the linearization near the unstable state.
 This is a powerful tool as it allows for the computation of a quantity of interest in a high (or infinite) dimensional nonlinear system via a linear equation.
 This forms the basis of the approach in \cite{chen18} where arrival time estimates are derived for (\ref{eq:main}) by computing arrival times in the system linearized near the disease free state.
-The goal of the present study is to exploit this analogy between the dynamics of reaction-diffusion equations like (\ref{eq:main}) and their PDE counterparts to make qualitative predictions regarding the effects of arrival times where various modifications of (\ref{eq:main}) are made.
-We show how arrival times estimates similar to those in \cite{chen18} can be adapted to obtain estimates for the susceptible-exposed-infected-recovered (SEIR) version of (\ref{eq:main}).
-In analogy with the PDE theory, we next show that invasion speeds faster than those predicted by the linearization can occur for nonlinearities that enhance the growth of the infection.
-In the PDE case, these fronts are called {\em pushed}; see \cite{hadeler75,vansaarloos03}.
-Finally, we study the effect of inhomogeneities in the reaction rates in (\ref{eq:main}) and show that arrival times are -- on average -- decreased in this case.
+The goal of the present study is to exploit this analogy between the dynamics of reaction-diffusion equations like (\ref{eq:main}) and their PDE counterparts to make qualitative predictions regarding the effects of arrival times where various modifications of (\ref{eq:main}) are made. { Our main results are qualitative in nature and can be summarized as follows: \begin{itemize} \item For systems with local dynamics described by SIR or SEIR we derive explicit arrival times estimates based upon linearization near the unstable state that reveal, in the limit $\gamma\to 0$, how arrival times depend on model parameters such as local infection rates, local recovery rates and mobility network weights.
+At leading order in $\gamma$, the effective distance between nodes is shown to be the graph distance $d$ while the effective velocity is proportional to $-\frac{1}{\log(\gamma)}$.
+Network properties influence arrival times at $\O(1)$ in $\gamma$ where the key quantity is the random walk probability of traversing between the two cities in the minimal number of steps. \item We show, by way of an example, that linear arrival times are not good estimates for all systems.
+This example occurs for a model for which the nonlinearity enhances growth of the local infection and we explain the mechanism by which this leads to faster arrival times drawing an analogy to pushed fronts in spatially extended systems.
+Based upon an analysis of the local dynamics, we derive arrival time estimates and compare them with numerical simulations. \item We show that inhomogeneities in local reaction rates lead to faster arrival times on average.
+We attribute this to the following mechanism based upon the linear arrival times estimates for the homogeneous SIR model: increasing infection rates leads to a decrease in arrival times at $\O\left(-\log(\gamma)\right)$ while decreasing the random walk probability between two nodes decreases arrival times at $\O(1)$.
+Thus, if two cities are connected by at least one shortest path consisting of cities with higher than average infection rates we expect an overall decrease in the arrival time. \end{itemize}